spesmilo/electrum-plugins/README.md

 `021027fd5bc3b5e50c9800d48bc8acfbc290d89b857c7ce15572a57048c4c0558e:https://raw.githubusercontent.com/spesmilo/electrum-plugin-virtualkeyboard/refs/heads/master/virtualkeyboard.json`

-This URL returns plugin metadata signed by the plugin author.
-The public key in the URL serves to verify the signature.
-The pubkey must be part of the URL, so that it is saved in your `trusted_plugin` file, and cannot be changed if the server hosting the metadata is compromised.
+Each line in this file is a public key followed by a URL.
+The URL returns plugin metadata signed by the plugin author.
+The public key is used to verify the signature.

 Once you have done that, you should see 'Virtual Keyboard' in your list of plugins.